HypeCheck

 Also known as: Konjac glucomannan, KGM, Amorphophallus konjac, konjac fiber, konjac root

-3 g daily (acute); 8 weeks for constipation relief based on study data
+3-5 g daily based on study doses

 What the Science Says